jamofer/grub-uefi-http-selector/README.md

 ## Requirements
 * To have GRUB with UEFI.
-* Ethernet connection available.
+* Network card available.
-* Deploy the web server somewhere where it will be available and reachable for the PC network.
+* A reachable server for the PC network.
 (IE: Raspberry PI)
-* Docker for the web server OS

 ## What does include
 * GUHS CLI for target machine with GRUB.